Self-funding sundry debt collection service for local authorities

 Stage 4 – High Court

 Once the writ is obtained, High Court enforcement can commence.
-The goal is to either agree a payment plan or to take payment in full at the compliance stage.
+The goal is to either take payment in full at the compliance stage, or in the absence of assets, agree a payment plan following an attendance by one of our Enforcement Agents.

 However, as the case has made it all the way to this stage in the process, an HCEO on the doorstep removing goods may be the only way to discharge the debt.